Nvidia posts record profit of $58.3bn amid AI chip boom

 “That’s not bearish – it’s a different kind of bullish.”

-John Belton, a portfolio manager at Gabelli Funds, said Nvidia’s latest earnings should not “dramatically shift the story one way or the other”.
+John Belton, a portfolio manager at Gabelli Funds, said Nvidia’s latest results should not “dramatically shift the story one way or the other”.

-“Overall, another solid earnings,” Belton told Al Jazeera.
+“Overall, another solid earnings,” Belton told Al Jazeera, saying the results mirrored the “strong numbers” of previous quarters “albeit without any new earth-shattering developments.”

-“More of the same bullish commentary and strong numbers that we’ve been hearing for several quarters, albeit without any new earth-shattering developments,” Belton said.